Twelfth Amendment to the United States Constitution: Electoral College under the Twelfth Amendment

 While the Twelfth Amendment did not change the composition of the Electoral College, it did change the process whereby a president and a vice president are elected.
 The new electoral process was first used for the 1804 election.
 Each presidential election since has been conducted under the terms of the Twelfth Amendment.

 The Twelfth Amendment stipulates that each elector must cast distinct votes for president and vice president, instead of two votes for president.
-Additionally, electors may not vote for presidential and vice-presidential candidates who both reside in the elector's state—at least one of them must be an inhabitant of another state.
+The amendment adapts the provision from the original Article II text that forbids an elector from casting both their presidential votes for inhabitants of their own state; under the Twelfth Amendment, one of the votes an elector casts—either their vote for president or their vote for vice-president—must be for someone who resides in a state other than the one where that elector lives.
+The upshot of this rule is that presidential candidates have refrained from selecting a running mate who lives in the same state that they do, lest they risk losing either the presidential or vice presidential votes from electors from their shared home state.
+For instance, at the beginning of 2000, Dick Cheney and George W. Bush were both legally residents of Texas; but, in preparation for being nominated as Bush's running mate, Cheney changed his legal residence to Wyoming, where he owned a home and which he had previously represented in Congress.

 If no candidate for president has a majority of the total votes, the House of Representatives, voting by states and with the same quorum requirements as under the original procedure, chooses the president.
+This is the only proceeding in which the House votes by state delegation.
 The Twelfth Amendment requires the House to choose from the three highest receivers of electoral votes, compared to five under the original procedure.